 FigDesign@40

-The exhibit is available for display in business schools, colleges, universities, corporations, and other organizations with an interest in the value that visual design contributes to company culture and business success.
-David is available as a guest lecturer in conjunction with the show.
+FigDesign@40 is an ideal venue for "field trips" for design programs, business schools and other organizations with an interest in the value that visual design contributes to company culture and business success.
+Contact us for a tour or special arrangements.

 Background